Iceland-Leo/Action_recognition/README.md

 You can simply run `demo.py` to test your model.
 By the way, you should select a model file to initialize model parameters.
 You can simply assign the path of the model file to the corresponding parameter.

 ## Result ##
+I randomly selected 10 classes in UCF101 dataset for training.
+Using the test dataset to test the model, the accuracy of video action prediction can reach more than 90%.